microsoft/BotFramework-Composer/docs/concept-dialog-draft.md

 <!-- ![dialogs](./media/dialog/dialogs.gif) -->

-At bot runtime, the main dialog is called into action and becomes an active dialog, triggering event handlers with pre-defined actions in the main dialog.
+At runtime, the main dialog is called into action and becomes an active dialog, triggering event handlers with pre-defined actions in the main dialog.
 As the conversation flows, a child dialog can be called by a main dialog, and then vice versa.
 Different child dialogs can be called with each other as well.

-## Anatomy of a Dialog
+## Anatomy of a dialog
-In Bot Composer, each dialog is a dialog class that contains a set of event handlers.
-Triggers are event handlers which can be triggered to handle different events.
-Currently, Bot Composer provides five different types of triggers in a dialog: `Handle an Intent`, `Handle Unknown Intent`, `Handle a Dialog Event`, `Handle an Event: Activity`, and `Handle a Custom Event`.
+In Bot Framework Composer, each dialog is a dialog class that contains a set of event handlers.
+Triggers are event handlers that can be triggered to handle different events.
+Currently, Bot Framework Composer provides five different types of triggers in a dialog:

+- `Handle an Intent`
+- `Handle Unknown Intent`
+- `Handle a Dialog Event`
+- `Handle an Event: Activity`
+- `Handle a Custom Event`

 Most dialogs contain an event handler configured to respond to the `BeginDialog` event.
 Inside the `BeginDialog` event contain actions that should fire immediately every time the dialog starts.
 You can read the [Events and Triggers](https://github.com/microsoft/BotFramework-Composer/blob/kaiqb/Ignite2019/docs/concept-events-and-triggers-draft.md) concept article for more information on events and triggers in Composer.

 ![event handlers](./media/dialog/eventhandlers.png)